JeremiahSanders/nicenotice/docs/api/Jds.NiceNotice/ITypedNoticeDispatcher.md

 | --- | --- |
 | [DispatchAsync&lt;TEventType&gt;](ITypedNoticeDispatcher/DispatchAsync.md)(…) | Dispatches an enterprise event notice to a specific event stream. |

+## Remarks

+When creating a custom implementation of this interface, use [`TypedNoticeDispatcher`](./TypedNoticeDispatcher.md) for easy implementation.

 ## See Also

 * namespace [Jds.NiceNotice](../NiceNotice.md)